little9/bagitsh/README.md

 bagitsh
 =======

 A shell script for creating BagIt packages.

-When given a name for a BagIt packages and a directory name the script will create a BagIt package a generate an md5 manifest file.
+The script creates a BagIt package and a checksum manifest file for a speficifed directory.

 Syntax: